anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 = 2.1.8 - 2012-11-27 =
 * added get HTML version of form.
 See in Widgets.
-* improved Wysija homemade cron, available in Settings > Advanced
+* improved MailPoet homemade cron, available in Settings > Advanced
 * removed validation for first name & last name on subscriber profile
 * fixed incompatibility with "Root Relative URLs" plugin
 * fixed conflict with plugin "Magic Members"